-Offer 24/7 telehealth options for employee consultations to provide flexible access to support while drivers are on the road.
+Consider offering 24/7 telehealth options for employee consultations to provide flexible access to support while drivers are on the road.
 Ensure that your contracted telehealth services can demonstrate solid understanding and good coverage of different disabilities -- the full range of visible, invisible and episodic disabilities.
 In addition, the service should be responsive to other diversity characteristics that intersect with disability - different communication methods, language options, cultural differences, generation, job type, family responsibilities, gender, and so on.
-See the THRC tool It's not just about Disability: Understanding the Whole Person (Intersectionality)) for some considerations.